shdown/luastatus/README.md

 ===
 luastatus prohibits `os.execute`, `os.setlocale`, and `os.exit` as they are not thread-safe.
-It’s pretty easy to implement `os.execute` in terms of `luastatus.rc`, and other two two just shouldn’t be used in widgets.
+It’s pretty easy to implement `os.execute` in terms of `luastatus.rc`, and the other two just shouldn’t be used in widgets.

 Supported Lua versions
 ===